Easy Raspberry and Almond Scones

 Raspberry Scone Recipe

-These raspberry scones are great to make in the morning for breakfast as they are relatively quick and easy to whip up, especially if you use an electric stand mixer.
+It’s a great scone recipe to use in the morning for breakfast as it is relatively quick and easy to whip up, especially if you use an electric stand mixer.

 I have prepared these Raspberry Almond Scones when friends have come over for brunch in under 10 minutes – just triple that time if your children want to “help”! 😉